bwo/monads/README.md

 which to the best of my knowledge is also required to be associative.
 However, a [remark](http://okmij.org/ftp/continuations/Searches.hs) by Oleg Kiselyov suggesting that associativity *isn't* always required has led me to hold off on that for now.)
+It would also be possible to bake this behavior into the definition of `>>=`, but it is convenient to be able to test that the required associative property actually holds.

 There is a [branch](https://github.com/bwo/monads/tree/tramp) that attempts to avoid the necessity of using a transformer essentially by